- Banana Ride

 Though your today’s trail is as long as 11 kms, yet it will not be very tiring for you, as the whole trek is an easy walks on undulating paths till Sewa.
 Pass a cattle shelter after exiting the Dhaula village, the trail starts climbing for about 200 mts. after 20 minutes it becomes easy again, a little further walk and your will have another different sight of Rupin flowing below into its bed.

-Today’s trek being a bit difficult, you need to stretch your body well to get use to of the ups and down of the trek.
-TTH team will instruct you for the day as the area enroute is prone to landslide and frequent variance in the trail is an addition to the difficulty level.
+TToday's trek increases gradewise from moderate to difficult slowly.
+Our team will instruct you for the day as the area en route is prone to landslide and frequent variance in the trail is an addition to the difficulty level.
 After 3 hours of the moderate walk, there will be a steep ascent of 1 hour.

 Your trek starts from mixed crop field and suddenly enters into a forest.
 A bit further walk after crossing through the thick forest you will reach near a wooden bridge which separates the two states.
 The bridge is known as ‘No man’s Place’ as it does not belong to any state.

-And get ready to relax and then indulge in some fun activities organized by TTH team to enjoy one of the most admiring and biggest known meadows of Himalayan Range.
+And get ready to relax and then indulge in some fun activities organized by our to enjoy one of the most admiring and biggest known meadows of Himalayan Range.

 Day 6 : Dhanderas Thatch to Upper Waterfall camp